 And using live chat provides the customer with an additional method to contact you.
 Since 74% of consumers use multiple channels to contact a business before making a transaction, this is a great addition to your omnichannel presence.

-Check out this article to discover more about how chatbots can help you with customer service.
+Check out this article to discover more about delivering great customer service.

 How is retail customer service changing?